 - Web Vitals Chrome Extension for quick access to metrics from the browser

 Start testing, start improving!

-In the past, optimizing your site for user experience and speed was a bit like flying blind — you never had truly good insights into what makes a site fast and what makes one feel fast.
-Over the years, Google saw the need for good metrics and heard the cries of users in need of usable, safe and fast sites.
+In the past, optimizing your site for user experience and speed was a bit like flying blind — you never had excellent insights into what makes a site fast and what makes one feel fast.
+Over the years, Google saw the need for good metrics and heard the cries of users in need of usable, safe, and fast sites.
 By announcing these metrics — and by announcing them as ranking factors —, Google makes page experience measurable and deems it helpful enough to judge sites by.

 Remember, the update is already rolling out, but you can — and should! — work on your site performance.
 The tools are there, so you can start testing and improving.
 To start, we have collected five things you can do to improve your Core Web Vitals.
 In addition, you can also hear what Joost and Jono discussed about the page experience updates in one of our webinars.
 Good luck!

 - Event October 14 - 15, 2021 Team Yoast is sponsoring Comference online 2021, join the talks that you like to see or attend for both days.
 See where you can find us next »